-Anirban Ghosh had set out to pursue CA from ICAI but due to various reasons had to quit the same.
-However, he did not give up on his dreams and chased what he wanted in life – To Be Successful.
+- I had set out to pursue CA but due to some reasons, I had to quit CA. It was a very tough decision.
+However, I did not give up on my dreams and chased what I wanted to be in life.

-“One of the most difficult things for anyone is to discuss their past.
-It becomes all the more difficult if you are discussing parts of your life that were probably not your best.
-But I guess my story is important to share as the initial struggles were followed with a lot of success purely based on some of the ALTERNATE PATHS that I have taken,” says Anirban Ghosh ACCA, CPA (US) and CISA.
+It’s difficult to discuss the parts of your life that were probably not your best.
+But I guess my story is important to share as the initial struggles were followed with a lot of success purely based on some of the ALTERNATE PATHS that I have taken.

-Mentally I was not prepared to give up on CA, but continuing with articleship with no salary was leading to a lot of stress.
-After a series of difficult conversations, I finally decided to give up, with only half of my articles completed.
+Mentally I was not prepared to give up on CA, but continuing with articles with no salary was leading to a lot of stress.
+After a series of difficult conversations, I finally decided to give up CA, with only half of my articles completed.

-In fact, I had already given the CA – Intermediate exams Group 1 and cleared the same.
-Leaving CA was the hardest thing to do especially after clearing the exams.
+I had already given the CA – Intermediate exams Group 1 and cleared the same and thus leaving CA was the hardest thing to do especially after clearing the exams!

-I got into a leading BPO and started out in an operations role.
-Having seen much bigger aspects of finance and accounting during my articleship days, I knew this is not going to take me anywhere far.
+I joined a leading BPO and started out in an operations role.
+I had seen much bigger aspects of finance and accounting during my articles days, I knew this is not going to take me anywhere far.

-I moved to another team which was doing ‘Investigations of payments and transaction anomalies‘ where we had to use ‘Data Analytic Tools’ to detect anomaly payments.
-The AUDITOR in me was supercharged.
+I moved to another team that was doing ‘Investigations of payments and transaction anomalies‘.
+Here we had to use ‘Data Analytic Tools’ to detect anomaly payments.
+And the AUDITOR in me was supercharged.

-Coming from an auditing background helped me to see the big picture when compared to others.
-The other thing that really worked well is, I learned to use ACL Data Analysis Tool, purely by accident, which was not known to everyone else in the team.
+My auditing background helped me to see the big picture when compared to others.
+The other thing that worked well is: I learned to use ACL Data Analysis Tool, purely by accident, which was not known to everyone else in the team.
 As you read further, this was a turning point in my career.

 My department head, who was also responsible for running the Global SOX program, offered me to join that team.
-But he had a condition, I had to get some certification to be part of that group.
+But there is a condition, I had to get some certification to be part of that group.

 Being an American company, I knew that some of the international certifications like CISA or CIA could get me through the door.